Local moving companies in Detroit

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
 Make sure the moving company you use has a license before hiring.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Minnesota.
-Get started here.
+- Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Minnesota without any hiccups.
+Start here.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.